projectsinpython2018/Basic/Create_Virtual_Environment.md

 # Virtual Environment

-In this document, I will expalin some basic parts for being expert and have different pythons version on your OS.
+In this document, I will explain some basic parts for to be expert and have different python versions on your OS.
 Note: As you know, the python version 2.7 will be expired until 2020.

-So let's do it, although you can see different websites that expalin it but i just mention some basic parts and you can use it.
+So let's do it, although it is explained in different websites, I just mentioned some basic parts to use it.

-1. First of all Installing the virtualenv packages on your main python :
+1. First of all Install the virtualenv packages on your main python :

     `$ pip install virtualenv`